 Amsterdam has more than 1000 bridges and 100 canals, but my favorite area was the “De 9 Straatjes” (The 9 Streets).
 Not only were the bridges filled with flowers, but the houses were some of the most gorgeous in the city.
 This is definitely one of the top things to do in Amsterdam.
 For a unique way to see the city, try an Amsterdam bike tour.

-Cheap Flights: I’d recommend searching through eDreams.net.
+For cheap flights to Amsterdam, I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.
+Amsterdam is conveniently a major hub in Europe and is incredibly easy to reach from the United States.